-Even if you buy second-hand, most kart boots will be in the realms of $50 to $100, so you really want solid wear time for that price.
-Without any further delay, however, let’s look at what’ll influence the lifespan of your boots and a few other important variables.
-Keep reading!
+Even if you buy second-hand, most kart boots will cost around $50 to $100, so you really want solid wear time for that price.
+Below, we take a closer look at how long you should expect your karting boots to last, and if it’s better to buy a more expensive pair.

 What Will Influence The Lifespan Of Karting Boots?